 The car rental industry in the United States was worth $31.73B in 2019.
 It’s also worth pointing out that North America dominated the global market, accounting for over 37% of the total market share.

-Is the car rental market growing in 2022?
+Is the car rental market growing?

 Asia has grown at the highest compound growth rate of 8% in the last several years.
 That’s due to the increasing number of business trips and citizens’ improved financial well-being.

 What are the largest car rental companies in the United States?

 Enterprise Holdings, Hertz Group, and Avis-Budget Group control up to 94% of the US car rental market, with over 13K locations spread across the nation.